AnthonyHoudaille/AnthonyHoudaille.github.io/_awsec2/03_Cassandra_Tutorial.md

 Ones your instances ready and your connection done :

 Java 8 is needed to run Cassandra.
-Install it with the following command on each Slaves nodes :
+Install it with the following command on each Slave nodes :
 ``` sudo apt install openjdk-8-jre-headless```

 When it's done, execute  ```vi ~/.bashrc ``` and define some exports :